 Gellan gum is generally well tolerated by most people, but there are some possible side effects.
 Gellan gum may cause stomach upset, nausea or diarrhea when consumed in large amounts.
 It can also cause bloating and gas if you eat too much of it at once.

-4- Gellan gum may interact with certain medications or supplements.
+- Gellan gum may interact with some medications.